mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 - Do not require MATLAB license
 - Are cross-platform.
 Installers can be generated for Linux, Windows and Mac OS, and other platforms.
+- They can run as Web applications

+The advantage of MATLAB is clear: the same codebase can be deployed in various ways, which provides extreme flexibilixy.

 ## The scope of the demo application